RachelGanonNew/chrome-native-ui-copilot/README.md

 - **DevTools Integration** (`devtools-panel.js`) - Professional developer interface
 - **Popup Interface** (`popup.js`) - Quick access controls
 - **AI Integration** - Gemini Nano for advanced issue detection

+### Design Tokens & Aliases (DevTools)
+- Dedicated DevTools panel to view and edit detected `:root` CSS variables.
+- Toggle Design System mode to map fixes to tokens via `var(--token)`.
+- Define per-domain aliases (e.g., `primary` → `--brand`) for consistent theming.

+### Fix Macros (Export/Replay)
+- All inline style changes and DOM adjustments performed by the copilot are recorded with selectors and before/after values.
+- Use `Export Fixes` to download a JSON file of the session’s changes.
+- Use `Replay Fixes` to apply a previously exported JSON to the current page.
+- Guarantees reproducibility for demos, QA, and handoff to developers.

 ### AI System Prompt
 The extension uses a sophisticated system prompt that analyzes elements for: